 Do you own your personal leadership brand?
 You may be thinking, “I don’t have time for that,” or, “That is for the big corporations.”
-Whether you are intentionally aware of your personal leadership brand, you have one.
+Whether or not you are intentionally aware of your personal leadership brand, you have one and today I want to talk about building a leadership brand statement.

 To illustrate, your reputation is based on what you have done in the past.
 Many people live off their reputation, not realizing that is may conflict with how you show up today.
 As an example, leaders who are in congruent; whose message doesn’t match what they do lose influence and do not have the impact they need to fulfill the expectation of their job.